ANHB5451 Human Biology for Medical Physicists

 - This unit covers three major topics: (1) human cellular biology; (2) human structure and function; and (3) human genetics.

-- Typically this unit is assessed in the following ways: (1) continuous assessment and (2) a final examination.
+- Indicative assessments in this unit are as follows: (1) continuous assessment and (2) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)